 I didn’t realise at the time of writing ‘Take off Your Armour and Have a Cup of Tea’, that this was the seed of my second book ‘Re-Claiming the Crone'.

-'Re-Claiming the Crone', still in process of being written, shares in the first part, the lived experience of 10 menopausal women.
+'Re-Claiming the Crone', still in process of being written, shares the lived experience of 10 menopausal women.
 Each woman in interview shares her story, her challenges, struggles, openings, celebrations, awakenings, healing and journey to becoming Crone.

-The second part of the book, is a wellbeing programme, setting out in modules, lessons, prompts and actions for women to use as a guide through her own menopause journey.
+The second part of the book, is a wellbeing programme, setting out in modules, lessons, prompts and actions, guidance for women to use through her own menopause journey.
 I am excited to be bringing this to you in the not too distant future!

 Re-Wild the True Nature of Who You Are